joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/08/business/dealbook/trump-ai-stakes.html

 **Why Iran Risked an Attack on Israel**\
-`For Tehran, retaliating for strikes against Hezbollah in Lebanon shows that it will stand by its regional allies and block attempts to shift the regional balance of power.`\
+`Iran’s leaders want to show they are serious about defending their Hezbollah allies in Lebanon and maintaining the regional balance of power, analysts say.`\
 https://www.nytimes.com/2026/06/08/world/middleeast/israel-iran-strikes-regional-gains.html

 ****\